lukriko/Stud_dropout/README.md

 The best  model for predictions is randome forest with highest AUC.

-# Dive in folder but before read the folder_description file
+## Dive in analysis and predictions but before read the folder_description file.